-In 2012, legal action persuaded a property owner to retrofit its Toronto office complex to reduce the number of migratory birds colliding with its windows.
-The case began in 2010 when Ontario Nature, represented by Ecojustice staff lawyer Albert Koehl, filed a private prosecution against Menkes Developments and several related companies.
-Ontario Nature alleged that Menkes had caused the deaths of hundreds of migratory birds in 2008 and 2009.
-The birds died after striking windows at Consilium Place, a three-tower office plaza.
+In 2010, Ecojustice, on behalf of Ontario Nature, filed a private prosecution against Menkes Developments and several related companies.
+We alleged that Menkes had caused the deaths of hundreds of migratory birds between 2008 and 2009 — these birds died after striking windows at Consilium Place, a three-tower office plaza owned by Menkes.

 Menkes et al were charged with violating Ontario’s Environmental Protection Act for discharging a contaminant that causes or is likely to cause harm to birds.
 They were also charged under the Ontario Society for the Prevention of Cruelty to Animals Act.